sholtomaud/phd/Literature Review/litrev.md

 In identifying the requirement for a risk governance system above the next question is how to implement such.
 Work Breakdown Structure (WBS) is a means of organizing system development used in Systems Engineering [@lightsey_systems_2001, p.85].
 Typically the WBS is used to define the total system, to display it as a product-oriented family tree composed of hardware, software and data model (Ibid).
 Until relatively recently, the data planning part of the WBS was conducted under the assumption of an Relational Database Management System (RDMS), with a desktop-server model of deployment.
 This model of WBS requires careful planning of overall data model, schemas, fields and validation requirements [@haugan_government_2010].

-If such a WBS procedure was undertaken by a business consultant^[In the professional experience of the author, standard industry practice is for WBS & Requirements Gathering to be outsourced to a business consultant] it could typically culminate in a data dictionary as the deliverable product.
+If such a WBS procedure was undertaken by a business consultant^[In the professional experience of the author, standard industry practice is for WBS & Requirements Gathering to be outsourced to a business consultant] it could typically culminate in a data dictionary and data format standards as the deliverable products.
 In the case of CSG in Queensland, the deliverables were a data dictionary and database file format for transferring data to the regulator, forming the backbone of the data capture element of the policy framework for risk management, mitigation and make-good. [@dnrm_storing_2015].

+A standard approach within organisation, and across entities, is integration and interoperability.  influence the organization’s performance.

-### Industry Experience Study 1 ^[The author has had the privilege to have work with Melbourne Water during the development and implementation of the ETL system for transferring hydrological data to the Bureau of Meteorology's AWRIS system.]
+### Industry Experience Study 1: AWRIS^[The author has had the privilege to have work with Melbourne Water during the development and implementation of the ETL system for transferring hydrological data to the Bureau of Meteorology's AWRIS system.]

-One approach to the task of implementing the type of WBS identified above is to achieve interoperable tools.
-Interoperability aims to enable distributed software from different manufacturers to share data.
-This was the approach of the Australian Bureau of Meterology's AWRIS project, which aimed to produce a single “National Enabling Framework” for a national information technology system with maximum interoperability and flexibility [@commonwealth_awris_2006].
+Running parallel to the National Harmonized Regulatory Framework noted above, has been the National Enabling Framework (NEF) established by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the Australian Bureau of Meteorology (BoM) in 2006 [@commonwealth_awris_2006].
+The goal of NEF was to develop information technology that can enable effective management and decisions regarding Australia's water resources and water data [@commonwealth_awris_2006].^[This included various data sets on rainfall, and the water levels of streams, dams and aquifers from State and Local government and non-government entities]

+It was subsequently identified that across Australia, many different water information management systems were used, each with different data models, inconsistent feature descriptions and labelling practices, making it difficult to create informed National water policy and risk governance decisions [@power_maintaining_2011].
+In response, the BoM began a project that aimed to produce a single, Australian Water Resource Information System (AWRIS) [@commonwealth_awris_2006].

+#### Model-driven & Standards-driven WBS

+The Work Breakdown Structure adopted for the AWRIS project comprised of model-driven^[In the model-driven approach concepts and their relations are captured before implementation.
+It typically uses Unified Modelling Language (UML) or similar information modelling tools [@lemon_role_2012, @inspire_inspire_2013].] and standards-driven^[Standard data & metadata exchange formats such as the Water Data Transfer Format (WDTF) & Water Markup Language (WaterML & WaterML2) and National Water Quality Data Set (NWQDS) were  developed [@power_maintaining_2011, @ryan_water_2011].] approaches.
+These aimed to achieve functional interoperability, and synchronization between distributed software packages from different manufacturers in different organisations, involving a series of data transformation steps [@power_maintaining_2011, p.3156].^[The data transformation steps identified are: validation, translation, authorisation, verification and conversion]
-The resulting AWRIS system used a model driven architecture where concepts and their relations are captured before implementation typically using Unified Modelling Language (UML) or similar information modelling tools [@lemon_role_2012].
-Lemon et al noted that the AWRIS development experience showed information modelling alone could not solve the interoperability problem because interoperability between multiple data models required the ability to relate one information model to another [@lemon_role_2012, p.142].

-Lemon et al suggest that this may be achieved through interoperability contracts between parties, however if such contracts are only between two parties, which has been the case (originator and implementer), "no other party will be able to repurpose the same information until they also enter into a similar arrangement with the originator" [@lemon_role_2012].
-Hence significant weight is placed on further development of interoperability contracts for the successful coherence of the system (Ibid.).
+Lemon et al noted that the AWRIS development experience showed that the model-driven approach alone could not solve the interoperability problem because interoperability between multiple data models required the ability to relate one information model to another [@lemon_role_2012, p.142].
+Lemon et al suggested that this may be achieved through interoperability contracts between parties, however if such contracts are only between two parties, which has been the case (originator and implementer), "no other party will be able to re-purpose the same information until they also enter into a similar arrangement with the originator" [@lemon_role_2012].
+Hence significant weight has been placed on further development of interoperability contracts for the successful coherence of the system (Ibid.).

+"In the case of AWRIS 1, clearly defining business and system requirements and establishing governance arrangements commensurate with the risk profile of the project, would have better positioned the Bureau to develop and deliver a system with greater functionality within more reasonable timeframes.""

+The Water Data Transfer Format is currently used by 66 of the 232 named water organisations.

+#### Leaner, data-driven WBS required

-Assessing the effectiveness of the interoperability methodology, the Australian Auditor General's Report (AGR) into the AWRIS system found that the AWRIS WBS had produced a lack of joint responsibility between senior IT and business representatives, resulting in a solution had been over‐engineered, and re-engineered as AWRIS 2, with significant cost [@auditor_administration_2014, pp.10, 104]^[By 2013, the Bureau had expended $38.5 million engineering a solution which had not achieved required functionality].
-The AGR anticipated that a leaner development model may have resulted in a lower investment.
+Assessing the effectiveness of the AWRIS project, the Australian Auditor General's Report (AGR) found that the WBS had produced a lack of joint responsibility between senior IT and business representatives, resulting in a solution had been over‐engineered, and re-engineered as AWRIS 2, with significant cost [@auditor_administration_2014, pp.10, 104]^[By 2013, the Bureau had expended $38.5 million on a system which had not achieved required functionality].
+The AGR anticipated that a leaner development model may have resulted in a lower investment, and Maguire and Woolf noted that a change of emphasis towards data-driven approach was now being pursued [@maguire_something_2015].

-### Industry Experience Study 2 ^[The author has had the privilege to have work with one of the Queensland CSG companies where he acted as a technical database expert.
+### Industry Experience Study 2: QWC^[The author has had the privilege to have work with one of the Queensland CSG companies where he acted as a technical database expert.
 From those experiences the following technical observations are made.]

-As noted by [@qwc_underground_2012], CSG proponents were deemed responsible for implementing various components of the WMS, such as;
+As noted by @qwc_underground_2012, CSG proponents were deemed responsible for implementing various components of the WMS.
+Specifically:

-* overseeing the collection of data in the field and laboratory
+* Overseeing the collection of data in the field and laboratory
-* either by contractors or in-house
+* Either by contractors or in-house
-* for quality assuring the data
+* Quality assuring the data
-* and for installing a database system capable of accommodating the data for analysis and transfer to the regulator
+* Installation of a database system capable of accommodating the data for analysis and transfer to the regulator

-This model had challenges in meeting many of the higher level requirements noted above.
-Significant issues were;

-* not limiting data operations to jurisdiction
-* adding new and unstructured data elements to the applications data model
-* integrating many different data models

-In Hydrology, issues of legacy data infrastructure span over 50 years of digital data collection [@maguire_something_2015], with some rainfall observation records dating back to the 1850's in Australia.
-This has resulted in more than 200 different syntaxes and semantics [Denzer in ].

-In fact, in the author's experience, in order to a many of the legacy, vendor-based, water database applications were not designed to accommodate the data requirements and needed enhancements typically in the range of $100-300k, not including installation or administration staff salaries which can be in the order of $100-200k annually per licence holder.^[Figures estimated from the Author's professional experience]
+In addition to the basic regulatory requirements to transfer and collect data, companies themselves had internal requirements to create internal reporting and monitoring tools which could help in operational matters and in risk communication with stakeholders.

+#### Vendor-based systems

+The approach adopted to meets these requirements became similar to the situation observed by the BoM noted above, with many different water information management systems used, each with different data models, inconsistent feature descriptions and labelling practices.

+#### Model-driven & Standards-driven WBS

+Analogous to the AWRIS experience, the Office of Groundwater Impact Assessment (OGIA) was deemed responsible for ingesting the data acquired by the CSG proponents.
+Model-driven approaches were used by adopting a subset of the Queensland Government's Ground Water Database (GWDB) schema.
+This schema was then extended to accommodate additional fields required by the Bore Baseline Assessment Data dictionary [@hunter_web-based_2015].
+Several CSV formatted documents were used for as the standards-driven transfer of data [@dnrm_storing_2015].

+#### Outcomes

 In a number of industry-based community of practice meetings organised by the Author, the various CSG database technicians met to discuss and identify difficulties that were common amongst all of the CSG proponents.^[These ranged from the actual data transfer technology to the regulator (Dropbox/DVD/etc.) to issues with novel water quality parameter names and data standards.]
-Without going through each company's experience in detail, in general it can be said that whilst legacy database technologies work well for relational data, the data compliance requirements for Coal Seam Gas proponents typically need to capture large amounts of unstructured data from the field that is not only associated with water data but with environmental compliance also.
+Without going through each company's experience in detail, in general it can be said that, just as with the QLD GWDB, the vendor-based systems did not meet the QWC data requirements off-the-shelf, and needed enhancements typically in the range of $100-300k. ^[Not including installation or administration staff salaries which can be in the order of $100-200k annually.
+Figures estimated from the Author's professional experience]

-The current research project was directly motivated from these experiences, with the aim to evaluate new technologies in their capacity to meet the technical requirements, social license to operate and environmental compliance obligations in the Unconventional Energy Industry.
-Other issues faced during the author's industry experience were around off line data capture from forms in remote locations.
-Data from different laboratories, along with the visualisation of risk.

-Typically the types of database applications available for a CSG company to accommodate groundwater data requirements are off-the-shelf systems which use a variety of relational databases.
-The requirements for handling unstructured data and massive storage have shown limitations to the traditional vendor-based relational database models.
-They have inflexibility, technical limitations, are costly and time consuming to enhance, making them ill-equipped to meet the emergent requirements of the Unconventional Energy production sector.
-Emergent database requirements tend to be the norm rather than the exception in unconventional energy contexts.

-The legacy systems don't have the requisite variety in their ability to store data required for compliance purposes.
-This problem is not unique to unconventional energy production and has also been observed in a disaster management context.
-As Shin and Kim note, NoSQL systems have been designed to meet this business needs to accommodate very large unstructured data sets [@shin_utilization_2015].
-Again, during the author's employment within the CSG industry, the ICT team, along with the author, identified several emerging NoSQL technologies which appeared to satisfy the technical solutions for the problems noted above (among these technologies were MongoDB, and Hadoop).

-In addition to the basic regulatory requirements to transfer and collect data, companies themselves had internal requirements to create internal reporting and monitoring tools which could help in the operational matters and in communicating with stakeholders.

-In particular, a company may have interest in using risk data from groundwater and environmental compliance in their ERM.
-These types of risks typically cross several departments within a company making customised database integration a key, but costly exercise.
-From industry experience it was found that the legacy system, whilst flexible and powerful, were unable to meet all of the company's and regulators requirements.
+Like the AWRIS system above, manual data QC transformation needed to be performed on the data, prior to import into the 3D visualisation Water Atlas project maintained by the University of Queensland [@hunter_web-based_2015].

+### Industry Experience Study 3: ABARES

+### Industry Experience Study 4: Grounwater system

 ### Alternative approaches

 #### Relational and Non-relational Data Systems

 The assumption of a relational system presents the challenge of system interoperability, where different end users, in different government and corporate entities, use different systems.

+As Shin and Kim note, NoSQL systems have been designed to meet this business needs to accommodate very large unstructured data sets [@shin_utilization_2015]

 The requirement for capturing unstructured data is a challenge that has been met by recent database technologies.
 Unstructured data is data that does not have a pre-defined data model.
 This is typically referred to emergent data requirements.
 It is typically text-heavy, but may contain data such as dates, numbers, and facts as well.